 - organise and train members in your area for fighting, managing and preventing fire

-- give the Minister of Agriculture, Forestry and Fisheries (DAFF) statistics about veld fires in your area
+- give the Minister of Forestry, Fisheries and the Environment statistics about veld fires in your area

 - give information requested by the Minister for the prevention of veld fires

 - Call a meeting with interested qualifying individuals

 - If there is an existing fire service, you must give a written notice to that association that you want to form another fire protection association and invite their chief fire officer to the meeting.
 Take minutes of the meeting, which must indicate:

 - whether or not there was unanimous support for the formation of the fire protection association